DrewJay/Vanilla-net/README.md

     <img width="200" src="/applogo.png"/>
 </p>

-# Vector Vanilla 🍦
+# VanillaNet 🍦
-Experimental implementation of deep learning library in TypeScript.
+Experimental implementation of deep learning library in TypeScript, based on partial derivates described in <a href="https://en.wikipedia.org/wiki/Backpropagation">this article</a>.

 ## What does it do?
 Not much more (probably less) than any other deep learning library.
 Goal of this project is to create and test experimental stochastic algorithms used for backpropagation and error calculation.
 This project offers platform for quick prototyping and testing implemented methods.